phalcon/documentation/docs/routing.md

 );
 ```

-Finally, you can use the `beforeMatch` method (or event) to check whether this was an AJAX call or not.
+Finally you can use the `beforeMatch` method (or event) to check whether this was an AJAX call or not.

 ```php
 <?php